Kanchenjunga Circuit TrekkingKanchenjunga Circuit Trekking

 • Accommodation during the trek in a tea house

-• Meals during the trek including Breakfast, Lunch, and Dinner
+• Meals during the trek include Breakfast, Lunch, and Dinner

 • Flight from Kathmandu-Bhadrapur-Kathmandu